skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 The old man outside the Treno weapon shop is good for upgrading your cards' rank, because he likes to attack your cards whenever possible, but uses the weakest cards in the game.

 Finally, keep in mind that the various airship cards used by the Four-Armed Man will become permanently unavailable once you claim your Rank S Medal from him and he escapes.
-You can still challenge him for a game of Tetra Master even if you've achieved Rank S - just don't speak to him normally so that you don't initiate the Rank S sequence.
+You can still challenge him for a game of Tetra Master even if you've achieved Rank S &ndash; just don't speak to him normally so that you don't initiate the Rank S sequence.

 ## Side-quests